D.R. Horton

 What Buyers Should Know

-If you are considering purchasing a D.R.
-Horton home, the single most important step you can take is hiring an independent home inspector before closing.
-The purchase agreement may restrict the timing or scope of inspections, but in most states, buyers retain the legal right to inspect the property.
-Request access during construction at key milestones: pre-drywall, pre-closing, and immediately before the final walkthrough.
+• Hire an independent home inspector before closing.
+The purchase agreement may restrict the timing or scope of inspections, but in most states, buyers retain the legal right to inspect.
+Request access at key milestones: pre-drywall, pre-closing, and before the final walkthrough.

-Read every clause in the purchase agreement before signing.
+• Read every clause in the purchase agreement.
 D.R.
-Horton contracts are lengthy and densely written, and critical terms such as arbitration requirements, warranty limitations, and deposit forfeiture conditions are often embedded deep in the document.
-Clauses that appear routine may substantially limit your rights if a dispute arises after closing.
+Horton contracts are lengthy and densely written.
+Critical terms such as arbitration requirements, warranty limitations, and deposit forfeiture conditions are often embedded deep in the document.

-Understand your state's warranty protections.
+• Understand your state's warranty protections.
 Several states have implied warranty of habitability statutes that override contractual waivers, meaning certain builder disclaimers may not be enforceable where you live.
-A real estate attorney familiar with new construction law in your state can tell you which contract provisions are likely enforceable and which are not.

-Do not rely on verbal promises from sales representatives.
+• Do not rely on verbal promises.
 If a feature, upgrade, or timeline was discussed during the sales process, it should be documented in writing in the purchase agreement or an addendum.
-Builder representatives may offer reassurances about construction quality, closing timelines, or warranty coverage that are not reflected in the contract you sign.

-Consider having the contract reviewed by a professional before signing.
-Whether you use a real estate attorney or a contract analysis service, an independent review can identify clauses that limit your remedies, expose you to unexpected costs, or waive rights you may not realize you have.
-The cost of a contract review is minimal compared to the financial exposure of a new home purchase.
+• Consider a professional contract review.
+Whether you use a real estate attorney or a contract analysis service, an independent review can identify clauses that limit your remedies or waive rights you may not realize you have.

 Have a D.R.
 Horton contract?